Bram-Hub/Willow/README.md

   </tbody>
 </table>

-5. Install database extensions by executing `echo "CREATE EXTENSION pgcrypto;" | psql -U postgres <PGDATABASE>`, where `<PGDATABASE>` is the value of the corresponding environment variable found in `.env`.
+5. Install database extensions by executing `echo "CREATE EXTENSION pgcrypto; CREATE EXTENSION uuid-ossp;" | psql -U postgres <PGDATABASE>`, where `<PGDATABASE>` is the value of the corresponding environment variable found in `.env`.

 6. Prepare the database for storing login sessions by executing `cat node_modules/connect-pg-simple/table.sql | psql -U <PGUSER> <PGDATABASE>`, where `<PGUSER>` and `<PGDATABASE>` are the values of the corresponding environment variables found in `.env`.